Bandhavgarh Tiger Reserve

 - Indian Wolf

 - Mouse Deer?

-Snakes are nocturnal but with luck some species can be seen at day time.
-There are twenty two species of reptiles in the park including the monitor lizard which is diurnal by habit.
-The three mention in the list along with the green pit viper are venomous while the rest are harmless or less venomous.
+Snakes are nocturnal but with luck, some species can be seen in the daytime.
+There are twenty-two species of reptiles in the park including the monitor lizard which is diurnal by habit.
+The three mentions in the list along with the green pit viper are venomous while the rest are harmless or less venomous.

-Insects abound and butterflies are commonly seen near puddles, understory of the forests, on wild flowers and grasslands.
+Insects abound and butterflies are commonly seen near puddles, understories of the forests, wildflowers, and grasslands.
 Some of the common species are listed below:

 - Common Crow

 - Egg Butterfly